Summary of All DBMS_METADATA Subprograms

 Parameters

 Table 57-12 lists the types of objects returned for the major heterogeneous object types.
-For SCHEMA_EXPORT
+For SCHEMA_EXPORT, certain object types are only returned if the INCLUDE_USER filter is specified at TRUE.
+In the table, such object types are marked INCLUDE_USER.

 Return Values

 An opaque handle to the class of objects.
-This handle is used as input to SET_FILTER
+This handle is used as input to SET_FILTER, SET_COUNT, ADD_TRANSFORM, GET_QUERY, SET_PARSE_ITEM, FETCH_xxx, and CLOSE.

 Exceptions